Skip to main content

 You can’t start trading under a different name while you’re bankrupt.

-Someone who is bankrupt must not manage, form or promote company, so a bankrupt director must resign from their position.
-The problem is that companies must have a least one director, which means the company will close if you’re a sole director.
+Someone who is bankrupt must not “manage, form, or promote a company”, so a director who becomes bankrupt must resign from their position.
+The problem is companies must have a least one director, which means the company will close if you’re a sole director.

 You can continue to be a shareholder, though your assets might be sold off to pay debts during the bankruptcy process.